-I am happy to respond to requests to use my photographs for any publications and to date I know that my images have appeared in academic publications, websites, an exhibition catalogue, various popular archaeological magazines and two best-selling books ― Tom Holland’s ‘Dynasty’ (2015) and Charlotte Higgins’ ‘Red Thread: Of Labyrinths and Mazes’ (2018), and Llewelyn Morgan’s ‘Ovid.
+I am happy to respond to requests to use my photographs for any publications and to date I know that my images have appeared in academic publications, on websites, in an exhibition catalogue, various popular archaeological magazines and two best-selling books ― Tom Holland’s ‘Dynasty’ (2015) and Charlotte Higgins’ ‘Red Thread: Of Labyrinths and Mazes’ (2018), and Llewelyn Morgan’s ‘Ovid.
 A Very Short Introduction’ (2020).

 And of course you can follow me on Twitter for a more diverse and colourful account of my existence by clicking the ‘follow @pompei79‘ button in the right hand column of this page.